fernando-aristizabal/gVal/README.md

 - Easy to use, well documented, high-level functionality.
 - Accepts GDAL compatible single-band raster formats.
 - Accepts categorical variables with set encodings.
+- Accepts local and remote files on S3s.
 - Supports a wide array of continous and categorical metrics.
 - Reads files in chunks to avoid lower memory requirements.
 - Conducts operations in parallel.